MusabDev/programming-game/README.md

 # Programming Game

 This is a programming game only for programmers.
 And in this game you gonna complete some programming challenges.
-From Pure Coding
+This game create in PHP Ajax.
+From Pure Coding.